Quantum tomography explains quantum mechanics: Introduction

 The paper shows that the amount of objectivity in quantum physics is no less than that in classical physics.
-Hence it may have the potential to lead in time to a consensus on the foundations of quantum mechanics.
+Since everything follows from the accepted technique of quantum tomography, our new approach may have the potential to lead in due time to a consensus on the foundations of quantum mechanics.